angrykoala/chattie/README.md

 ##Instructions
 1. Run `make` to compile both, Chattie server and client
+2. Execute `rmiregistry &` if rmi registry is not running in your system
 2. To run server, execute `bash server_launcher.sh` on classes/server folder
 3. To run client, execute `bash client_launcher.sh` on classes/client folder